 (d) the legal bases of the processing.

-2.2 We may process your general data ("service data").
+2.2 We (including our appointed representatives and representatives) may process your general data ("service data").
 The service data may include your name, email address, home address, phone number, work number, date of birth, bank details, investment history, national insurance number, appropriate credit checks, police reports, photographic I.D, tax information, nationality and place of birth.
 The source of the service data is provided by you.
-The service data may be processed for the purposes of providing out services, ensuring the security of our services, maintaining backups of our data bases, obtaining tax relief’s such as SEIS, EIS and R&D tax credits, the vetting process to be an investor in which we act as an investment manager.
+The service data may be processed for the purposes of providing out services, ensuring the security of our services, maintaining backups of our data bases, obtaining tax relief’s such as SEIS, EIS and R&D tax credits, the vetting process to be an investor in which we act as an investment manager, the creation of an EPUT or data relating to the start-up and/or innovator visa program.
 The legal basis for this processing is performance of contract or our legitimate interests, namely the proper administration of our business or the performance of a contract between you and us and at your request and to enter into such a contract.

 2.3 We may process information contained in any enquiry you submit to us regarding our services ("enquiry data").
 The enquiry data may be processed for the purposes of offering, marketing and advising on relative services to you.
 The legal basis to process enquiry data for the purposes of responding to that enquiry is likely to be performance of contract and our legitimate interests.
 In the case where we wish to process enquiry data for the purposes of marketing or an offering, we will have obtained explicit consent and therefore the legal basis for this processing is consent.